-On behalf of the 1-in-10 individuals in Massachusetts with one of the approximately 7,000 known rare diseases, the National Organization for Rare Disorders (NORD) urges you to support the addition of amendment #71 to House Bill 4888 (H.4888).
-Last week, over 25 patient advocacy groups joined a letter of support for House Bill 4268 (H.4268), legislation that would create a rare disease advisory council (RDAC).We are grateful that language from H.4268 has been filed as amendment #71 to H.4888, which if adopted, would achieve the same goal, of helping to give a voice to the rare disease community within Massachusetts's government.
+On behalf of the 1-in-10 individuals in Massachusetts with one of the approximately 7,000 known rare diseases, the National Organization for Rare Disorders (NORD) urges you to support including provisions creating a rare disease advisory council in Massachusetts in the final comprehensive health-related legislative package (H.4888/S.2796) being negotiated by the conference committee.
+Last month, over 25 patient advocacy groups joined a letter of support for House Bill 4268 (H.4268), legislation that would create a rare disease advisory council (RDAC).
+We are grateful that an amendment adding the language of H.4268 into H.4888 was adopted in the House-passed version of H.4888.
+NORD urges you, in your role as a conferee, to ensure language creating an RDAC be retained in the final health bill being negotiated by the Senate and House conferees.